catherinecat1/SensorApp/README.md

 6. Implement circuit breakers to fail fast and prevent cascading failures under high load.
 7. Upgrade hardware resources (CPU, RAM, Network) to handle higher concurrency.

-Conclusion:
-Significant architectural changes and optimizations are required to achieve the desired performance levels.
-A redesign of the data ingestion and processing pipeline is necessary to meet these scalability requirements.

 ## Global Scaling Solution

-As our application scales globally, we need to introduce new components and modify our architecture to ensure high availability, low latency, and consistency across regions.
-Here are the proposed changes:
+As our application scales globally, we need to modify our architecture to ensure high availability, low latency, and consistency across regions.
+Here are the changes:

 1. Global Load Balancer:
    - Implement a global DNS-based load balancer to direct traffic to the nearest regional deployment.